 - membership in a robust community of UVA scholars specializing in the humanities, biomedical ethics, and the arts as these relate to health and illness, medicine, and medical education

 - faculty mentoring in the student’s interest area across all four years of medical school

 - resources in the center, including faculty expertise, the lending library, and study/gathering space

 We now welcome applications from members of the Class of 2018.
 To apply, please provide the following:

 - a 1-2 page letter of intent (Why do you want to become a Hook Scholar?)

 - a sample of your undergraduate work in humanities, bioethics, or the arts (e.g. an analytical paper or original creative work) or a written reflection on your medical school experience thus far)

 - a list of no more than five undergraduate courses or extracurricular activities related to the interests you bring to the Hook Scholars Program, with (optional) a sentence about the relevance of each

 - a letter of support from someone (an undergraduate professor?) who can speak knowledgeably about your commitment to the humanities, bioethics, or the fine or performing arts

-The Hook Scholars of the Class of 2018 will be announced by 15 January 2014.
+The Hook Scholars of the Class of 2018 have been selected.